-- Partner with classroom teacher to learn about their obersvations, assessments, and recommendations for student success and areas for growth. - Ensure their child attend school regularly to optimize their learning success. - Practice literacy and numeracy games at home with daily reading, writing, and math skills. - Check myBlueprint and PowerSchool regularly.
+- Partner with classroom teacher to learn about their obersvations, assessments, and recommendations for student success and areas for growth. - Practice literacy and numeracy games at home with daily reading, writing, and math skills. - Check myBlueprint and PowerSchool regularly.
 When there is a question, ask your child and the teacher about details. - Have conversations at home about success in learning and the commitment and perseverance it takes, how to have a growth mindset and push through when things are difficult, and how to ask for help from school staff when needed.